 - Website owners try to manipulate Google’s desire to show a diversity of websites in the top 10 results, by putting the same piece of content on multiple websites.

-- Websites that operate under a distribution or reseller model put the same product description across all their resellers websites, causing Google to filter many of them from their search results.
+- Websites that operate under a distribution or reseller model put the same product description across all their reseller’s websites, causing Google to filter many of them from their search results.

 There is a Content Gap

 This is probably the most straight forward issue.
-In most cases, to rank for a keyword you must have a piece of high-value content on a unique URL that targets that keyword.
+In most cases, to rank for a keyword, you must have a piece of high-value content on a unique URL that targets that keyword.
 In the world of content strategy, the audit to find these gaps in content sets is called a Gap Analysis.

 Content Can’t Be Found or is Blocked

-Where as this is a less frequent concern we still see it happening.
+This speaks to how Google finds and indexes website content – which is by crawling links.
+Whereas this is a less frequent concern we still see it happening.
 Either a website is designed in a way that limits Google’s ability to crawl it and find the content, or worse case a website blocks (usually by forgetting to remove the noindex tags from the header, or the disallow command form the robots.txt file when going from a staging server to production server) Google from crawling their website all together.